PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 npm install -g fuge
 ```

+This recipe builds on the code from our last recipe `Consuming a Service` and we will be using from this as our starting point.
+The code is available in the accompanying source under the directory `source/Consuming_Service`.

 ### How to do it
 Fuge needs a simple configuration file in order to take control of our development system, let's write it now.
 Firstly we need to create a directory called `fuge` at the same level as our `webapp` and service directories.